Frequently Asked Questions About Gen-AI

 May I incorporate Gen-AI into my teaching?

-Answer: Incorporating this technology into your teaching can be useful, as many of your students will be experimenting with these Gen-AI tools.
+Answer: Yes.
+Incorporating this technology into your teaching can be useful, as many of your students will be experimenting with these Gen-AI tools.
 It is important that they learn how to use them appropriately and that they understand these tools’ limitations and the ethical issues connected with their use.
-If you would like your students to use these tools in an assignment, be aware that most Gen-AI tools require users to create an account using a cell phone number or entering other personal information. ((The University is currently investigating the possibility of providing these tools through an institutional license, to address security, privacy, and equity concerns.)
-For this reason, alternative ways of completing the assignment should be provided; students should not be required to create an account.
+Suggestions for incorporating this technology into your teaching are available in Module 3 of Teaching in a World with Generative AI.

 May I restrict my students’ use of Gen-AI tools such as ChatGPT for coursework?

-Answer: It is important for instructors to make explicit in their syllabi and assignment descriptions which uses of Gen-AI are permitted in coursework, if any, and which are prohibited.
+Answer: Yes.
+It is important for instructors to make explicit in their syllabi and assignment descriptions which uses of Gen-AI are permitted in coursework, if any, and which are prohibited.
 Using Gen-AI for completing coursework in ways that are prohibited by the course instructor may be a violation of the Honor Code.
 The Center for Teaching Excellence has compiled resources for talking with your students about Gen-AI, including an interactive syllabus statement drafting tool.

 May I use Gen-AI to grade student work?

-Answer: Students’ original work is (in most cases) their intellectual property, and thus instructors may not enter a student's original work into an AI tool that will add that work to the tool’s data set.
+Answer: Students’ original work is (in most cases) their intellectual property, and thus instructors may not enter a student's original work into any AI tool that will add that work to the tool’s data set.
 AI tools are not effective for grading most kinds of assignments, including writing assignments.
 However, some AI tools can help to ease the grading process, for example by organizing the work and facilitating the use of rubrics.
 Faculty wishing to make their grading and assessment processes more efficient and consistent are encouraged to explore Gradescope, iRubric, and other tools provided by the University for this purpose.

 May I use software tools to detect if a student has used Gen-AI on an assignment?